May 9, 2024

 Easy and Secure Document Conservation

 CertifiO professional digital signatures protect documents from post-signature changes.
 This feature ensures that professional engineering documents maintain their integrity and authenticity over time.
 In addition, it ensures that the identity of the document signer can be confirmed and remains non-repudiable in the long term.
 Documents signed with CertifiO professional digital signatures are PAdES LTV (long-term validation) and ISO compliant.
-Furthermore, they can be formatted in PDF/A-3b format to ensure that plans or other documents in non-ISO formats (such as .docx, .dwg, .jpg, etc.) are protected and compliant with the highest archiving standards
+Furthermore, they can be formatted in PDF/A-3b format to ensure that plans or other documents in non-ISO formats (such as .docx, .dwg, .jpg, etc.) are protected and compliant with the highest archiving standards.

 Enhancing Market Competitiveness and Client Satisfaction